Is Human Annotation Necessary? Iterative MBR Distillation for Error Span Detection in Machine Translation: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets and Model} We used all source and translation pairs $(s, t)$ from the WMT20–23 Metrics Shared Task \cite{wmtm20,wmtm21,wmtm22,wmtm23} datasets as $\mathcal{D}_{u}$.
 We used the MQM annotations from the WMT24 Metrics Shared Task \cite{wmtm24} as our test set, which covers three translation directions: English$\rightarrow$German, English$\rightarrow$Spanish, and Japanese$\rightarrow$Chinese.
 We used \textit{Qwen3-30B-A3B-Instruct-2507} \cite{qwen3}, a popular instruction-tuned LLM, as the base ESD model $M_{\theta^{(0)}}$.
 During testing, we employed a greedy search.
-We employed a GEMBA-MQM-style prompt \cite{gemba_mqm}, supplemented by the disambiguation technique proposed by Juraska et al.~\shortcite{metricx25}, which involves generating additional context for spans with ambiguous surface forms.
+We employed a GEMBA-MQM-style prompt \cite{gemba_mqm}, supplemented by the disambiguation technique proposed by Juraska et al.~\shortcite{metricx25}, which involves generating additional context for spans with ambiguous surface forms (\ref{fig:prompt}).
+We used guided generation \cite{guided_gen} to ensure that each hypothesis adheres to the specified JSON format.

 \paragraph{Iterative MBR Distillation Configuration} Due to computational resource constraints, we set $T=3$ and $C=256$.
 Following Lyu et al.~\shortcite{esd-mbr}, we used $\textsc{SoftF1}$ as the MBR utility function for its robustness to empty annotations, and generated the candidate set via Top-$K$ ($K=10$) sampling at $temperature=2.0$.